Inside Dearfield, a Colorado ghost town that was once a bustling all-black settlement

 “We walked the fields from one end to the other,” Groves said.
 “I never did find a stick, a hole in the ground, or blocks to prove to me that somebody had lived there.
 No fences, no posts, wood or metal.”

-He said that Jackson had reminisced to Groves Sr. about when Dearfield was like at its peak.
+He said that Jackson had reminisced to Groves Sr. about what Dearfield was like at its peak.
 “I said they all must have gone to heaven and took everything with them,” Groves joked.

 Jackson died in 1948.
 His niece Jennie who moved to Dearfield in 1943 to care for her ailing uncle inherited his property.
 She was Dearfield's last permanent resident until she died in 1973.